 Advanced study of the vapor-mechanical compression refrigeration system specific to the heat pump, liquid chiller, environmental chamber, and clean room application.
 Discussion and laboratory practice covers advanced equipment and system installation, operation, and service techniques, with emphasis on the service of advanced equipment.
 Additional topics include residential and commercial ventilation and exhaust systems.
 3 Credits (1 Lecture - 6 Lab) Prerequisite(s): ACR236 and ACR239 or ACR236 and ACR238.

 Warm-Air Heating and Duct Design

 Instruction and practical application of skills needed to professionally install, maintain, and service fossil-fuel fired and electric-resistance warm air furnaces and systems.
 Emphasis on medium- and high-efficiency furnace design technology, exhaust gas venting methods, treated air distribution application, and electric/electronic control.
 Topics include indoor climate comfort, fossil-fuel combustion, furnace construction, air movement, electrical wiring, electronic control, pilot types, ignition processes, efficiency testing, fossil-fuel piping, bi-product venting, duct assembly, air filtration, and distribution system balancing.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ACR111 and PLH112 or ACR111 and PLH113.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ACR111 and PLH113.